lsst-dm/prompt_processing/doc/playbook.rst

 * For LSSTComCamSim, 2 groups, in total 18 raw fits files and their corresponding json metadata files, are curated.
 * For LSSTCam-imSim, 2 groups, in total 3 raw fits files and custom-made json metadata files, are curated.

-``python/tester/upload_from_repo.py``: Command line arguments are a configuration file and the number of groups of images to send.
+``python/tester/upload_from_repo.py``: Command line arguments are a configuration file, the number of groups of images to send, and the platform (KNATIVE or KEDA).

 Sample command line:

 .. code-block:: sh

-   python upload_from_repo.py $PROMPT_PROCESSING_DIR/etc/tester/HSC.yaml 3
+   python upload_from_repo.py $PROMPT_PROCESSING_DIR/etc/tester/HSC.yaml 3 KEDA
-   python upload_from_repo.py $PROMPT_PROCESSING_DIR/etc/tester/LATISS.yaml 4
+   python upload_from_repo.py $PROMPT_PROCESSING_DIR/etc/tester/LATISS.yaml 4 KNATIVE
-   python upload_from_repo.py $PROMPT_PROCESSING_DIR/etc/tester/LSSTComCamSim.yaml 2 --ordered
+   python upload_from_repo.py $PROMPT_PROCESSING_DIR/etc/tester/LSSTComCamSim.yaml 2 KEDA --ordered

 This scripts draws images from a butler repository as defined in the input configuration file.
 A butler query constrains the data selection.